MathuxNY-73/hackerrank-problems/ProblemSolving/README.md

 - [X] Find a first working solution on the sample input
 - [X] Submit solution.
 Got a timeout on bigger testcases.
 - [X] Optimize solution and get correct answer.
 Challenge solved.

+### Dijkstra: Shortest Reach 2
+This is a graph theory challenge from hackerrank.
+The goal is, given a undirected graph, to find the shortest path to each node of the graph from a given source node in the graph.
+I solved this problem with the C++ languages [Problem link](https://www.hackerrank.com/challenges/dijkstrashortreach/problem).
+As of September 3<sup>rd</sup>, 2018:
+- [X] Find a first working solution on the sample input
+- [X] Submit solution.
+Got a timeout on Testcase #7.
+- [ ] Challenge solved.
 </details>

 ## Search